andyzhang93/SGPCA/README.md

 # SGPCA

-These codes are for the simulation study of SGPCA.
+These codes are written for the simulation study of SGPCA.